cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 <alert type="info">

-If it's your first time using Cypress, run `npx cypress open` and Cypress will create some example directories and files.
+If it's your first time using Cypress, check out the [main Getting Started documentation](guides/getting-started/installing-cypress).

 </alert>

-Now you need to configure how Cypress will locate component spec files from within your configuration file (`cypress.json` by default).
-In the following configuration, all components test files are in the `src` directory and match the glob given in the `testFiles` key.
+Once installed, you need to configure how Cypress will locate component spec files.
+In the following configuration file (`cypress.json` by default), all components test files contained within the `src` directory and match the glob given in the `testFiles` key.

 ```json
 {